SadeeshaPerera/ci-cd-configs/README.md

 # CI/CD Configurations

 This repository contains the configuration files and scripts to set up a robust CI/CD pipeline.
-The pipeline automates building, testing, and deploying applications to an cloud instance.
+The pipeline automates building, testing, and deploying applications to a cloud instance.

 ## Repository Structure